Skip to main content

 Insect bites are common at this time of year - but what are the signs that a bite may require medical attention, and how can you tell which insect is responsible for which itch?

-We've all been there - enjoying a balmy summer's evening outside, only to hear that telltale buzz.
-Mosquitoes, midges and horseflies are a common menace at this time of year, and they often like to mark the occasion with one or more itchy bites.
+You may be enjoying a balmy summer's evening outside, only to hear that tell-tale buzz.
+Mosquitoes, midges and horseflies - a common nuisance at this time of year.

-While insect bites aren't exactly pleasant, we tend to see them as something to be tolerated.
-Unlike tropical regions - in which mosquitoes can carry malarial parasites - the UK does not pay host to many dangerous insects, and most bites will go away by themselves in a few days.
+While insect bites aren't pleasant, we tend to see them as just a nuisance.
+Unlike tropical regions - in which mosquitoes can carry malarial parasites - the UK does not play host to many dangerous insects, and most bites will go away by themselves in a few days.

 However, if a bite is really bothering you, it's a good idea to look into strategies for relieving the irritation.
 It's also important to be wise to the signs that a bite may be something more serious.